 Dental X-Rays at Marigold Dental

-Marigold Dental wants to provide the best possible dental care to their patients.
-However, a visual examination doesn’t always tell us everything we need to know.
-Thanks to the advanced technology of dental X-rays, at Marigold Dental our Dentists can accurately spot trouble early, within our patient’s mouths, gums, jaws and teeth.
-Treating problems at an early stage can save money, pain and improve your overall health.
-In fact, recent studies have actually linked dental disease to heart disease.
+At Marigold Dental we strive to provide the best dental care possible and sometimes a visual examination doesn’t allow us to see everything we need.
+Thanks to the advanced technology of digital imaging, we can accurately spot trouble early on within our patient’s mouths, gums, jaws, and teeth.
+Treating problems at an early stage can save teeth, cost, avoid pain and maintain your overall health.

 dental issues that cannot be detected by a visual examination.
-X-rays also help detect a dental issue at an early stage so that your dentist can treat the problem before it worsens and becomes painful, costly or sometimes even life threatening.
+X-rays also help detect dental issues at an early stage so that your dentist can treat the problem before it worsens or becomes painful, costly or sometimes even life threatening.
 X-Rays generally help your dentist in the diagnosis of:

 - Decay between teeth or beneath existing fillings